Skip Navigation

 Report Cards

-1. Report cards for secondary schools will be distributed on a quarterly basis regardless of the scheduling model used.
+1. Report cards for middle schools will be distributed on a quarterly basis regardless of the scheduling model used.

 2. The following information will appear on the secondary report card: